mahajan07/SVM_model/README.md

 ## Support Vector Machine for Classification
-### ow we will build SVM algorithm in Python with classification.
+### Now we will build SVM algorithm in Python with classification.
 We will accomplish it in by completing each task in the project:

-Introduction – Understanding the goal of our project Importing our dataset and needed libraries
+* Introduction – Understanding the goal of our project
+* Importing our dataset and needed libraries
-Splitting the dataset (Train and Test)
+* Splitting the dataset (Train and Test)
-Feature Scaling for normalization
+* Feature Scaling for normalization
-Fitting our model and making predictions
+* Fitting our model and making predictions
-Building the Confusion Matrix
+* Building the Confusion Matrix
-Visualizing the results
+* Visualizing the results